 There are a lot of ways to simplify your DIY move.
 Here are our top 11 ways to have a smoother move.

-Just like movers, truck rentals book up fast.
-Maker sure you make your reservation at least several weeks in advance.
-If you are moving during peak season--between May and September--you should reserve the truck a couple of months before your scheduled moving date.
+Just like movers, truck rentals can book up fast.
+Make sure you make your reservation at least five or six weeks in advance.
+If you are moving during peak season – between May and September – you should reserve the truck a couple of months before your scheduled moving date.

-> A DIY move can take days to execute if you are moving long distance.
-While local moves may only require one day, many relocations will require at least several days to complete.
-Make sure to allot enough time to complete your move without hastily rushing.
-You may want to plan a few more days than you expect you'll need to be on the safe side.
+A DIY move can take days to execute if you are moving long distance.
+While local moves may only require a day, many relocations will require at least several days to complete.
+Be sure to set aside enough time to complete your move without rushing.
+You may want to take off a few more days than planned to be on the safe side.

-> If you will have to take time off from work, make sure to discuss it with your employer far in advance to ensure that it is not a problem.
+If you will have to take time off from work, make sure to discuss it with your employer far in advance to ensure that it is not a problem.